tarantool/doc/doc/reference/reference_lua/fiber.rst

 Warning: :ref:`yield() <fiber-yield>` and any function which implicitly yields (such as :ref:`sleep() <fiber-sleep>`) can fail (raise an exception).

-For example, this function has a loop which repeats until :ref:`cancel() <fiber_object-cancel>` happens.
+For example, this function has a loop that repeats until :ref:`cancel() <fiber_object-cancel>` happens.
 The last thing that it will print is 'before yield', which demonstrates that ``yield()`` failed, the loop did not continue until